ballerburg9005/M3U-IPTV-HTML-SUCKLESS/README.md

 Anyway...
 I hope this rambling spares you the Odyssee of trying to identify the right IPTV player.

+Put this player on *any* webserver, supply your playlist and it just plays *instantly*.

+Why all this nonsense with the other projects?

 ## Features

 * pure HTML/JS single file 300 lines of code